UCDaxyu/Audi-Ding/README.md

 # Speaker Recognition

 ## Abstract
-This project is used to develop a method to compare audio signals.
+This project is used to develop a method to recognize different speakers.
 A given test signal is compared against a set of training signals in order to determine which signal exhibits the most similar features.
-Our system has shown to be relatively resilient to noise variations and minor changes in speakers.
+Our system uses has shown to be relatively resilient to noise variations and minor changes in speakers.
 Specifically our system correctly identified signals with 100% accuracy for signal to noise ratios ranging from 25 to 50 as well as being able to identify a given speaker saying the same word differently.
 For our system we used 25mS frames that ehbited 60% overlap, a 20-filter bandpass fiter-bank, 8 centroids for training signals, and 13 mfcc coefficients (ignoring the first coefficient).

 ## Introduction
 Our project can be simplified into two major categories each consisting of a few major steps.